mako-framework/docs/03_command_line/02_commands.md

 $input = $this->secret('Password:', false);
 ```

 > The `secret` method will throw a `RuntimeException` if its unable to hide the user input.
-You can make the method fall back to non-hidden input by passing `TRUE` to the optional third parameter.
+You can make the method fall back to non-hidden input by passing `true` to the optional third parameter.

 The `confirm` method lets you ask the user to confirm their action.